ThomasPickles/fastnerf/README.md

 ## TODO
 - fix bug with jaw data
-- any script files not used by main should be in a separate utils folder
 - add some .png files to img/ folder to show example output
 - modify main.py to output info in out.csv